patosorio/recipes-desk/README.md

 - MongoDB: Since the project requires database to save the data of any user registered so they can log in and log out as many times without losing any sved updates on their profiles.

+    - COLLECTION FOR THIS PROJECT:
+        - USERS, with username, password and saved recipes for displaying later
+        - RECIPES, all recipe info to display for user
+        - LIBRARIES, libraries created by user

 - Heroku: I have connected the github to heroku to deploy and displpay the page.